sopida-chotwanwirach/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extauth/v1/extauth.proto.sk.md

 This is the legacy/simple basic auth config.
 It supports the APR and SHA-1 hashing algorithms.
 When using this config only one `Authorization` header can be passed.
-This means that this config cannot be used in conjunction with other configs that rely on the `Authorization` header (e.g. the JWT config).
+This means that this config cannot be used in conjunction with other configs that rely on the `Authorization` header as well.

 ```yaml
 "realm": string